NeuromatchAcademy/course-content/README.md

 **Day structure**: Opening keynote, 2.5h lecture/tutorial modules, 1/2h group discussion, 1h interpretation lecture + live Q&As (what did we learn today, what does it mean, underlying philosophy).
 There will also be many networking activities!

+**Note for visitors from China**: This repository contains many links to YouTube and Google Colab.
+We have a version of the repository with those same videos posted on bilibili, and the Google Colab links replaced with links to Aliyun.
+Please visit the [China Accessible Neuromatch Course-Content](https://github.com/erlichlab/course-content/)

 **Prerequisites**: [See here](https://github.com/NeuromatchAcademy/precourse)

 **Welcome video**: [See here](https://www.youtube.com/playlist?list=PLkBQOLLbi18PS1Z8xH-MTcC4AAYiEVSP6)